sourcifyeth/parquet-export/README.md

 python main.py
 ```

+The script automatically detects existing files in GCS and performs **append-only exports**:

+- **First run**: Exports all data from the database
+- **Subsequent runs**:
+  - Finds the newest file in GCS for each table
+  - Downloads it and reads the first row to determine the checkpoint
+  - Regenerates the last file completely (in case it was incomplete)
+  - Exports only new data that arrived since that checkpoint

+### Debugging

 The script takes some additional env vars for debugging purposes:

 - `DEBUG`: Enables debug logging, reduces chunk sizes by 100x, processes only 1 file per table, and skips GCS upload